 Applicants to the graduate program are automatically considered for departmental funding.
 No separate application or additional information is required.
 TAships are the most common form of funding offered to graduate students in our program.
 The 2018-19 base stipend is $20,000.
 Year-long fellowship competitions are also available for continuing graduate students at different stages of their academic careers.
 Travel awards are available for students presenting their research at conferences and travel to research sites.

 Graduate students typically take 2 years to complete the MS degree and another 5 for the PhD.

 Our students participate in an innovative curriculum designed to provide the professional skills necessary for research in academic and applied/practicing anthropology settings.
 Students are encouraged to develop individualized programs by pursuing connections with other Purdue programs including Women’s, Gender and Sexuality Studies, Center for Aging, American Studies, Engineering and Materials Science, Center for the Environment, and the Interdisciplinary Program in Ingestive Behavior.

 We are a growing and dynamic faculty that offers personalized mentoring, camaraderie, and a great sense of community among the faculty and grad students.
 Through the student-run Anthropology Graduate Student Organization (AGSO), our students promote the needs, interests, and ideas of graduate students.

 Prospective applicants are encouraged to contact particular professors they are interested in working with prior to applying.
-Applications for admission to the master's or Ph.D. program must be submitted by December 15th to be considered for the subsequent fall semester.
+Applications for admission to the master's or Ph.D. program must be submitted by December 15th to be considered for the subsequent fall semester, as well as for the full range of funding opportunities.
 For further information, please contact the graduate secretary at firstname.lastname@example.org or 765-496-7428.

 Decisions on admission, funding awards, or wait listing will be made as soon as possible, usually by the end of February or early March.